Table of Contents

 Nextiva vs RingCentral

 Nextiva Overview & Key Features

-As a hosted PBX solution, Nextiva is right up there.
+As a Virtual PBX solution, Nextiva is right up there.
 The basic service suite, like any VoIP cloud communication system, offers the standard set of hosted VoIP, Cloud contact centers, Internet faxing, analytics, softphone apps, collaboration tools, messaging (both individual and group), and a truckload of paid features in their paid plans.
 If that sounds similar to RingCentral, that’s because they’re fighting it out in the same domain.

 - 3 tiered paid plans – Office Pro, Office Pro Plus and Office Enterprise offer a robust set of features for the price.
 The basic Office Pro is still good enough to several UCaaS options.
 That being said, Nextiva is probably not suitable for Freelancer level users, since the ROI isn’t that good for the free features.
 There isn’t a free trial either.
 Pricing is by quote, and monthly subscription only and has no annual payment plan.

 - Feature options – Advanced call management, free local numbers, number porting, and a free toll free number.
 Unlimited paperless faxing, IM, auto-attendant, shared call appearance, call hold music, and VM to email features among others.